Average rate on a 30-year mortgage eases to 6.35%, its lowest level in more than a year

 The last time the average rate was this low was May 11, 2023.

-Borrowing costs on 15-year fixed-rate mortgages also fell this week, good news for homeowners seeking to refinance their home loan at a lower rate.
+Borrowing costs on 15-year fixed-rate mortgages, popular with homeowners seeking to refinance their home loan to a lower rate, also eased this week.
 The average rate fell to 5.51% from 5.62% last week.
 A year ago, it averaged 6.55%, Freddie Mac said.

 “Mortgage rates fell again this week due to expectations of a Fed rate cut,” said Sam Khater, Freddie Mac’s chief economist.
 “Rates are expected to continue their decline, and while potential homebuyers are watching closely, a rebound in purchase activity remains elusive until we see further declines.”